engineerbaz/AWS-Cloud-Knowledge/all_Data.md

     - stores data in two tiers
       - optimized for frequent access
       - lower cost tier, optimized for Infrequent access
+  3. Infrequent Access
-  3. S3 Standard IA
+     1. S3 Standard IA
-      - less frequent
+      - less frequently accessed but requires rapid access
-      - Infrequent Access
+      - lower fee than s3;
+      - but Reterival fee
   4. Single Zone.
       - same as standard IA + When dependent in a single zone
   5. Glacier